USS Cabildo (LSD-16)

 January

-Our Captain, Commander Charles M. Itte, was relieved by Commander Warren D. Dietrichson in Yokosuka Japan.
+Our Captain, CDR.
+Charles M. Itte, was relieved by CDR.
+Warren D. Dietrichson in Yokosuka Japan.

 The USS Merrick (AKA-97) collided with the USS Cabildo during transfer of an injured man in the Japanese Sea.
 The ship returned to Yokosuka repairs.